open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

   - `zipkin_thrift`: the payload is deserialized into a list of Zipkin Thrift spans.
   - `raw`: (logs only) the payload's bytes are inserted as the body of a log record.
   - `text`: (logs only) the payload are decoded as text and inserted as the body of a log record.
 By default, it uses UTF-8 to decode.
 You can use `text_<ENCODING>`, like `text_utf-8`, `text_shift_jis`, etc., to customize this behavior.
+  - `avro`: (logs only) the payload is deserialized into a AVRO record and mapped to a log record.
   - `json`: (logs only) the payload is decoded as JSON and inserted as the body of a log record.
 - `group_id` (default = otel-collector): The consumer group that receiver will be consuming messages from
 - `client_id` (default = otel-collector): The consumer client ID that receiver will use